-I am a minor.
-I am not emancipated but I can legally consent to certain kinds of medical treatment without my parents' permission.
-Who has the right to get and amend my records that are related to this treatment?
+I am an unemancipated minor but I can legally consent to certain kinds of medical treatment without my parents' permission.
+Who has the right to get and amend records that are related to this treatment?

 It depends.
-In Ohio, if you are under 18, you can consent to certain kinds of medical treatment without the permission of your parents.
-For example, minors can consent for the diagnosis or treatment of any venereal disease without their parents' permission.
-When you consent to such treatment, you have the right to get and amend your own medical record related to that treatment.
-In Ohio, whether your parents have the right to get and amend medical records related to treatment for which you have given consent may depend on the type of test or treatment you receive.
+In Nebraska, as an unemancipated minor you can consent to certain types of medical treatment without the permission of your parents.
+For example, you can consent to treatment related to sexually transmitted diseases without the permission of your parents.
+When you consent to treatment for a sexually transmitted disease, you have the right to get and amend your medical record related to this treatment.
+In Nebraska, it is up to your health care provider whether your parents also have the right to get and amend these medical records.

-Jason is sexually active and under 18.
-He consents to get tested for syphilis (a sexually transmitted disease) without his parents' permission.
+Jason is sexually active and under 19.
+On his own, he consents to be tested for gonorrhea.
 Jason's mother later requests a copy of his medical record.
-It is up to Jason's health care provider to decide whether Jason's mother can get the part of his medical record related to the syphilis test.
+It is up to Jason's doctor, using his professional judgment, to decide whether Jason's mother should get the part of the record about Jason's gonorrhea treatment.

-The rules may be different when you, as a minor, obtain testing or treatment for other medical conditions without parental consent.
-If you have questions or concerns about whether your parents will have access to your medical information, you should talk to your health care provider.
+The rules may be different when you, as a minor, obtain testing or treatment for other medical conditions (such as mental health) without parental consent.
+If you have questions or concerns about whether your parent will have access to your medical information, you should talk to your health care provider.

-I have a health care power of attorney for my mother.
-Do I have the right to get and amend her medical records?
+I am listed as my mother's authorized representative on her power of attorney for health care.
+Do I have the right to get her medical records?

 Yes.
-If you have your mother's health care power of attorney, you generally have the right to get and amend her medical records that are relevant to making health care decisions on her behalf.
-You have these rights only during the time that you are authorized to make health care decisions for her.
+If you have your mother's power of attorney for health care, you have the right to get and correct her medical records subject to any limits in the form.
+You have the right of access only while the power of attorney is actually in effect.

-Maria's mother signed a health care power of attorney form that gives Maria the power to make health care decisions if her mother is unable to make such decisions.
+Maria's mother signed a power of attorney for health care form that gives Maria the power to make health care decisions if her mother is unable to make such decisions.
+The power of attorney form states that Maria only has the right of access to medical records that are relevant to treatment occurring while the power of attorney is in effect.
 Maria's mother was in a bad accident and is not able to make decisions about her health care.
 Maria now has the right to make health care decisions on her mother's behalf.
-She also has the right to get medical records that are relevant to making these decisions.
-For example, Maria has the right to see the records about her mother's current medical condition and treatment
+She also has the right to get her mother's medical records.
+For example, Maria has the right to see the records about her mother's current medical condition and treatment.

 Maria is curious about the time her mother had a miscarriage.
 Maria wants to look at these old medical records.
-Maria does not have the right to get these medical records because the records have nothing to do with her mother's current condition or treatment.
+Maria does not have the right to get and amend these old medical records because the records have nothing to do with her mother's current condition or treatment.